BRG-teaching/CSDI_2022/course-material/v.-rhinovault-2/tutorial-5/_tutorial-5.md

 In order to move on to the next example, we have to clear out our RV2 session in order to start from scratch.
 You can easily do this by clicking ![](../../../.gitbook/assets/rv2\_toolbar\_clear\_scene.png) `Clear scene`.

-## 2.0 Shell Formfinding from a Mesh and Different Visualisation Options
+## 2.0 Formfinding from a Mesh and Visualisation Options

 Now we will expand upon the simple workflow to make a simple shell supported at its four corner points.
 We will also go through different options for visualisation in RV2.